kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

    // determines which component needs to do something.
    Phase ResourceClaimPhase

-   // A copy of the plugin name from the ResourceClass at
+   // A copy of the driver name from the ResourceClass at
    // the time when allocation started.
-Plugins can
+Drivers can
    // filter claims by this field.
 It's also necessary to
    // support deallocation when the class gets deleted before
    // a claim.
-   PluginName string
+   DriverName string

    // When allocation is delayed, the scheduler must set
    // the node for which it wants the resource to be allocated
-   // before the plugin proceeds with allocation.
+   // before the driver proceeds with allocation.
+   //
    // For immediate allocation, the scheduler will not set
    // this field.
-The plugin controller component may then
+The resource driver controller may
    // set it to trigger allocation on a specific node if the
    // resources are local to nodes.
    SelectedNode string

    // When allocation is delayed, and the scheduler needs to
-   // decide on which node a Pod should run, it must first
+   // decide on which node a Pod should run, it will first
-   // ask the plugin on which nodes the resource might be
+   // ask the driver on which nodes the resource might be
    // made available.
-To trigger that check, the scheduler must
+To trigger that check, the scheduler
-   // provide the names of nodes which might be suitable
+   // provides the names of nodes which might be suitable
    // for the Pod.
 Will be updated periodically until
    // the claim is allocated.
    PotentialNodes []string